T3tsuo/paladinsLive/README.md

 session_time_limit:  15 minutes
 request_day_limit:  7500"

-Therefore if you use the app a lot, it is a good idea to get a personal dev_id and auth_key instead of using the one built in the app because if more people use it then the default Developer ID and Authentiaction Key will stop working sooner.
+Therefore if you use the app a lot, it is a good idea to get a personal dev_id and auth_key instead of using the one built in the app because if more people use it then the default Developer ID and Authentiaction Key will not work consistently throughout the day.

 To get your own personal Dev ID and Auth Key, you can submit a request using this link: https://fs12.formsite.com/HiRez/form48/secure_index.html